 - Understanding Moneyness

-There seems to be this strange belief that a nation with a printing press whose debt is denominated in the currency it can print, can become insolvent.
-There are many people who complain about the government “printing money” while also worrying about government solvency.
-It’s a very strange contradiction.
 In reality the US government could theoretically print up as much money as it wanted.
-As I described in myth number 1, that’s not technically how the system is presently designed (because banks create most of the money), but that doesn’t mean the government is at risk of “running out of money”.
+As I described in myth number 2, that’s not technically how the system is presently designed (because banks create most of the money), but that doesn’t mean the government is at risk of “running out of money”.
 More specifically, the US government is a contingent currency issuer and could always create the money needed to fund its own operations.
 Now, that doesn’t mean that this won’t contribute to high inflation or that there will always be demand to fund government spending, but solvency (not having access to money) is not the same thing as inflation (issuing too much money).

 See the following piece for more detail: